-The CO_2 emissions and the fuel consumption for each individual vehicle in the interpolation family may be calculated according to the interpolation method outlined in paragraphs 3.2.3.2.1. to 3.2.3.2.5. inclusive of this annex.
+The CO_2 emissions and the fuel consumption for each individual vehicle in the interpolation family may be calculated according to the interpolation method outlined in paragraph 3.2.3.2. of this annex.

 3.2.3.2.1.
 Fuel consumption and CO2 emissions of test vehicles L and H